tjusenchen/StoryDroid/README.md

 @inproceedings{zhang22storydroid+,
-  title={StoryDroid+: An Offline Tool for Generating Storyboard for Android Apps}, author={Zhang, Yuxin, Chen, Sen and Fan, Lingling and Chen, Chunyang and Liu, Yang}, booktitle={2022 ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, pages={1--5}, year={2022}, organization={ACM}
+  title={StoryDroid+: An Offline Tool for Generating Storyboard for Android Apps}, author={Zhang, Yuxin, Chen, Sen and Fan, Lingling and Chen, Chunyang and Liu, Yang}, pages={1--5}, year={2022}, organization={ACM}